 - No redemption minimum for cash back rewards

-- You might not benefit from some bonus categories
+- You might not benefit from some bonus categories if you don’t usually make purchases from them

 - Must opt-in to each quarterly bonus category